michaelaA19/diem-unified-charter/diem-unified-charter.md

 that may prove useful during solution design (whether or not these existing solutions can be directly reused).

-# Note on Legal Guardians
+# Note on Responsible Entities

-It is not typical for IETF work to address the expectations of legal guardians for a standard to be considered fit for its purpose.
-Chartered work for use cases with legal guardians should only adopt scope and develop solutions for legal guardians who are actively engaged (in addition to the typical engagement of future implementors) to avoid inventing solutions that will not be adopted by their intended audience.
+It is not typical for IETF work to address the expectations of Responsible Entities for a standard to be considered fit for its purpose.
+Chartered work for use cases with legal guardians should only adopt scope and develop solutions for Responsible Entities who are actively engaged (in addition to the typical engagement of future implementors) to avoid inventing solutions that will not be adopted by their intended audience.

 # References